core-wg/oscore/draft-ietf-core-object-security.md

 ## CoAP Options {#coap-options}

 Most options are encrypted and integrity protected (Class E), and thus inner message fields.
-But to allow certain proxy operations, some options have outer values.
+But to allow certain proxy operations, some options have outer values, i.e. are present in the protected CoAP message.
 Certain options may have both an inner value and a potentially different outer value, where the inner value is intended for the destination endpoint and the outer value is intended for the proxy.

 A summary of how options are protected and processed is shown in {{protected-coap-options}}.
-Options within each class are protected and processed in a similar way, but certain options which require special processing as described in the subsections and indicated by a '*' in {{protected-coap-options}}.
+Options within each class are protected and processed in a similar way, but certain options which require special processing as described in the subsections and indicated by a * in {{protected-coap-options}}.

 ~~~~~~~~~~~
            +----+----------------+---+---+---+